oplytic/OplyticSDK/README.md

 ​
 ​## Installation
 ​
-​OplyticSDKRepo is available through [CocoaPods](https://cocoapods.org).
+​OplyticSDK is available through [CocoaPods](https://cocoapods.org).
 To install ​it, simply add the following line to your Podfile:
 ​
 ​```ruby
-​pod 'OplyticSDKRepo'
+​pod 'OplyticSDK'
 ​```
 ​
 ​## Set-Up with Oplytic